celso/celso.io/content/posts/2025-11-23-soldering-smoke-extractor.markdown

 {{< caption image="/assets/fumes-7.jpg" text="Final configuration" >}}

+## Adding a collector

+You can optionally add a collector box to the other end of the hose.
+This is more efficient than just using the hose directly and also eliminates hose whistling from air pressure.

+{{< caption image="/assets/fumes-9.jpg" text="Fumes collector" >}}

 ## It works

 The hose works as expected; it sure extracts the soldering fumes.
 I might add a cone to the end of the hose later to collect the fumes more efficiently later.
 For now, this is great.